 With all of the moving parts and people involved in large industrial projects, it’s easy for perfectionist managers to get bogged down in the details or be too narrow-focused.
-Rather, a big picture leader will see the value that each piece of the process adds to the overall value of the project.
-It’s not so straightforward of course, since it’s not a “A + B = C” type of order, but a network of pieces interacting in different ways with each other to create a whole.
+Rather, a big-picture leader will see the value that each piece of the process adds to the overall value of the project.
+It’s not so straightforward of course, since it’s not an “A + B = C” type of order, but a network of pieces interacting in different ways with each other to create a whole.

 6. …Without losing track of the details.